Frequently Asked Questions

 - Grammar, syntax, spelling

-Moreover, while the Journal Committee chooses to evaluate each submission based on several criteria, we also approach and evaluate each entry holistically.
+Moreover, while the Journal Committee chooses to evaluate each submission based on several criteria, we also approach and evaluate each entry holistically (particularly for creative works).

 Who is involved in the selection committee?

-The Journal Committee is consisted of student scholars involved in Asia-related studies, both undergraduate and graduate.
+The Journal Committee is composed of student scholars involved in Asia-related studies, both undergraduate and graduate.

 What if I miss the deadline for submission?